magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 So we continue this practice until we have a feeling for it.
 After a time, depending on our own particular tendencies and abilities, a new kind of understanding arises.
-This we call investigation of Dhamma (), and this is how the seven factors of enlightenment arise in the mind.
+This we call investigation of Dhamma (*dhammavicaya*), and this is how the seven factors of enlightenment arise in the mind.
 Investigation of Dhamma is one of them.
+The others
-The others are: mindfulness, energy, rapture, tranquillity, concentration () and equanimity.
+are: mindfulness, energy, rapture, tranquillity, concentration (samādhi) and equanimity.

 If we have studied about the seven factors of enlightenment, then we’ll know what the books say, but we won’t have seen the real factors of